 - Yeast: Use instant yeast or active dry yeast.
 Rise times will be slightly longer using active dry yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Flour: You can use all-purpose flour or bread flour.
 All-purpose flour is convenient for most, but bread flour produces chewier hot cross buns.
-The rolls are still soft no matter which you use.
 Either flour is fine and there are no other changes to the recipe if you use one or the other.

 - Icing Cross: If you prefer to make a cross from icing and pipe it onto the buns after baking, skip step 9 and skip the orange icing glaze on top.
 However, you can use the orange icing recipe to make the icing cross.
 Reduce orange juice to 1 Tablespoon to yield a very thick icing.
 Replace with milk and add a splash of vanilla extract, if desired.
 Feel free to also make the orange glaze for topping if you want double icing– a cross and glaze all over.

 Keywords: hot cross buns